 Transfers and Graduate Students

 Although not required for admission, test scores can increase your chance of receiving additional aid (if eligible) and may count as course credit.
-Please submit official ACT, AP, IB and/or SAT test scores by January 3.
+Please submit official ACT, AP, IB and/or SAT test scores.
 Log in to application status to manage your submitted documents.
 Receipt of official test scores will be indicated on your checklist.

 Marymount offers a tuition payment plan to split your college bill into equal monthly payments.
 Since the installments are smaller, paying tuition may be easier and more convenient than making a single, larger lump-sum payment.
 There is an $80 enrollment fee for the semester plan.
 Visit the link below to get started.
 Tuition is due no later than January 17.
 Alternatively, you may pay your balance in full.

 All incoming freshmen are required to live at The Villas for their first two years, with a few exceptions.
 While transfers do not have the same residency requirement, there are available units for upperclassmen.
 Learn more about living on campus and our unique residential experience.
 Use the link below to apply and pay the $175 housing deposit.
 If you want to opt out of living on campus, you may complete the housing exemption listed on the housing application.

 All incoming students are required to submit a medical information form to our Student Wellness Center.
 This includes your contact information, medical history, immunization records and a copy of your health insurance card (both sides).